 Most causes of outer ear hearing loss can be remedied.
 But problems of the middle and inner ear can lead to permanent hearing loss, which is why it is important to seek medical attention quickly if you are experiencing a problem hearing.

-• Central hearing loss: This occurs when the central nervous system fails to send a readable signal to the brain, which is called a central auditory processing disorder.
-People with central hearing loss generally can hear all sounds, but can’t separate or process them.
+Auditory Processing Impairment: Although not a type of hearing loss, can lead to difficulty hearing and understanding speech even when hearing levels are within normal limits.
+This occurs when the central nervous system fails to send a readable signal to the brain.
+People with central hearing loss generally can hear all sounds, but can’t separate or process them properly.

 Hearing loss is measured in four degrees: mild, moderate, severe or profound.
 The degree of hearing loss drives the selection of the best form of treatment on a case-by-case basis.